piraeusdatastore/piraeus-operator/README.md

 ## Usage

-The operator must currently be ran locally, via `operator-sdk up local --namespace=kube-system` and the local machine must be able to access the kubelet that hosts the Piraeus controller.
+The operator must be deployed within the cluster in order for it it to have access to the controller endpoint, which is a kubernetes service.
+See the operator-sdk guide.

-Controllers nodes will only run on kubelets labeled with `linstor.linbit.com/linstor-node-type=controller` and node will only run on kubelets labeled with `linstor.linbit.com/linstor-node-type=storage`
+Controllers nodes will only run on kubelets labeled with `linstor.linbit.com/linstor-node-type=controller` and nodes will only run on kubelets labeled with `linstor.linbit.com/linstor-node-type=storage`

 ## License